UoB-COMSM0166/2026-group-27/README.md

 * <b>Player and Core Systems: </b>
   (`CharacterDataManager`, `CharacterRender`, `LevelBase`, `Camera`, `Maze`)

-  - `Maze` and `LevelBase` define the structure of each level, while the `Camera` controls the player’s view of the game. `CharacterRender`          handles the character chosen by the player and displays it in the game
+  - `Maze` and `LevelBase` define the structure of each level, while the `Camera` controls the player’s view of the game. `CharacterRender`          handles the character chosen by the player and displays it in the game.

    - These systems separate gameplay logic, rendering, and environment, making the code easier to manage and maintain.